-With the exception of Centennial Trail, the facilities listed in Table 2.1.3-1 are protected by the Park Preservation Act (California PRC Sections 5400-5409) as well as Section 4(f) of the Department of Transportation Act of 1966 (49 United States Code [USC] 303), which protect park land from being converted to nonpark land.
+Except for Centennial Trail, the facilities listed in Table 2.1.3-1 are protected by the Park Preservation Act (California PRC Sections 5400-5409) as well as Section 4(f) of the Department of Transportation Act of 1966 (49 United States Code [USC] 303), which protect park land from being converted to nonpark land.
 Centennial Trail is primarily used for transportation, and therefore the requirements of Section 4(f) do not apply.